jordijoangimenez/rt-mbs-examples/README.md

 this `DOCKER_HOST_IP=192.168.1.2`.
 This lets the UPF + MB-UPF use your machine's Internet connection to route the traffic using NAT.

+To run the Docker images, select either the internal deployment or the external deployment and from the top level directory of the repository:

 ### Internal Deployment
-To run the Docker images, select the deployment and from the top level directory of the repository run:

 ```bash
 # to use the internal deployment